Framework for Evaluating Eligibility, Tenure, and Rotation

 In this sense, self-correction functions as the nexus linking institutional fault tolerance and constitutional legitimacy.
 Systems that preserve multiple pathways for structural adjustment maintain greater adaptive capacity over time.
 Where corrective pathways narrow or are suppressed, the system’s ability to reconcile institutional structure with public expectations diminishes—whether those expectations evolve or persist—placing increasing strain on the broader legitimacy structure of the constitutional order.

-A joint resolution proposing a constitutional amendment performs institutional architecture through two integrated components:
+A joint resolution proposing a constitutional amendment performs institutional architecture through the proposing structure, ratification mechanism, timing provisions, and amendment text.
+Together they constitute the constitutional design act.

 Definitions Used in This Rule